kuidio/docs/docs/02-resources/vlan/04_vlan.md

 ### Expected behavior

-Upon successful creation of the static `VLANClaim` "static-claim," the status should indicate a True Ready condition, confirming that the VLAN has been successfully claimed with the specified VLAN ID.
+Upon successful creation of the static `VLANClaim` "index1.claim1", the status should indicate a True Ready condition, confirming that the VLAN has been successfully claimed with the specified VLAN ID.

 ## Dynamic VLAN